-Steps to offering dual enrollment courses
+Steps to offering concurrent enrollment courses

-Administration of Dual Enrollment
+Administration of Concurrent Enrollment

-Offering dual enrollment courses requires an executed Memorandum of Understanding (MOU) between the Santa Clarita Community College District (on behalf of College of the Canyons) and the William S. Hart Union High School District for a period of up to five years.
+Offering concurrent enrollment courses requires an executed Memorandum of Understanding (MOU) between the Santa Clarita Community College District (on behalf of College of the Canyons) and the William S. Hart Union High School District for a period of up to five years.